vjavle/minimal-mistakes/_posts/2022-08-21-gitops+trunkbaseddev.md

 ### 4. Approved changes that can be automatically applied to the system
 **Issue #2 -** PR approval being only trigger for new deployment.

 This principle usually means git PR approval.
-But hence lies the problem, if the solution is applies for issue #1 above.
+But hence lies the problem, if the solution is applied for issue #1 above.
 What if the state of a secret changes?
 One changes password or some encrypted key?
 How will that configuration be automatically be pushed by a PR approval?

 **Summary Solution -**
 If gitops suggests "**The entire system described declaratively**" and "**Approved changes that can be automatically applied to the system**" (approval of course, whether manual approval or some automatic super automated testing gates), then CD pipeline should have 2 separate triggers with either/or condition.